-Do the marketplace owes its success only to Jeff Bezos’ entrepreneurial talent and luck or are there certain rules of business that allow anyone to reach great results in eCommerce?
-Let’s find out how to build a site like Amazon based on the experience of the largest in the world online marketplace!
+Does the marketplace owe its success only to Jeff Bezos’ entrepreneurial talent and luck or are there certain hacks that can bring you great results in eCommerce?
+Let’s find out how to build a site like Amazon based on the experience of the largest online marketplace in the world!

-If you want to learn how to create a website like Amazon, let's start from the beginning and trace the company's evolution way.
+If you want to learn how to create a website like Amazon, let's start from the beginning and trace the company's evolution.

 Before Amazon, Jeff Bezos graduated from Princeton University in 1986 with degrees in electrical engineering and computer science, and he worked on Wall Street in a variety of related fields for eight years.